Process-Based Risk Measures and Risk-Averse Control of Discrete-Time Systems: Introduction

-When applied to processes described by (controlled) kernels, in particular, to Markov processes, the theory of dynamic measures of risk encounters difficulties.
+When applied to processes described by controlled kernels, in particular, to Markov processes, the theory of dynamic measures of risk encounters difficulties.
 The spaces $\Zc_t$ are different for different $t$, and thus each one-step mapping $\rho_t$ has different domain and range spaces.
 With $\Zc_t$ containing all $\Fc_t$ measurable random variables, arbitrary dependence of $\rho_t$ on the past is allowed.
-There is no easy way to explore stationarity of the process.
 Moreover, no satisfactory theory of law invariant dynamic risk measures exists, which would be suitable for Markov control problems (the restrictive definitions of law invariance employed in \cite{kupper2009representation} and \cite{shapiro2012time} lead to conclusions of limited practical usefulness, while the translation of the approach of \cite{weber2006distribution} to the Markov case appears to be difficult).
 These difficulties are compounded in the case of controlled processes, when a control policy changes the probability measure on the space of paths of the process.
 Risk measurement of the entire family of processes defined by control policies is needed.

 Motivated by these issues, in \cite{Ruszczynski2010Markov}, we introduced a specific class of dynamic risk measures, which is well-suited for Markov problems.
 We postulated that the one-step conditional risk mappings $\rho_t$ have a special form, which allows for their representation in terms of static risk measures on a space of functions defined on the state space of the Markov process.
 This restriction allowed for the development of dynamic programming equations and corresponding solution methods, which generalize the well-known results for expected value problems.
 Our ideas were successfully extended in \cite{ccavus2014transient,ccavus2014computational,lin2013dynamic,shen2013risk}.
 However, our construction of the Markov risk measures appeared somewhat arbitrary.